bhauman/figwheel-main/docs/docs/hot_reloading.md

 ## Reloads are broadcast

-There can be any number of clients (browser tabs) with valid connections to the Figwheel websocket server.
+There can be any number of clients (browser tabs) with valid connections to the Figwheel SSE endpoint.
 For sanity the Figwheel REPL only communicates with one of these clients.
 However, reloads are **broadcast** to all clients that are connected to the current build-id.